Package 'mirai'

 Results

-x[] collects the results of a mirai_map x.
+x[] collects the results of a ‘mirai_map’ x and returns a list.
 This will wait for all asynchronous operations to complete if still in progress, blocking but user-interruptible.

-x[.progress] collects the results whilst showing a text progress indicator.
+x[.progress] collects map results whilst showing a simple text progress indicator of parts completed of the total.

-x[.stop] collects the results applying early stopping, which stops at the first failure and aborts all remaining in-progress operations.
+x[.stop] collects map results applying early stopping, which stops at the first failure and cancels remaining operations.
+Note: operations already in progress continue to completion, although their results are not collected.

-x[c(.stop, .progress)] combines early stopping with a progress indicator.
+x[.stop, .progress] which applies early stopping together with a progress indicator.

 Examples